 - Tribal and Urban Indian Community Defined Best Practices Program Overview

-KAI is leading the implementation of the Learning Community, a funding and technical assistance opportunity for Tribal and Urban Indian organizations to develop, enhance, and sustain MAT and/or stimulant use disorder services in ways that leverage the local Tribal cultural context and facilitate peer-to-peer learning.
-With support from CCUIHC, CRIHB, and the Center at Sierra Health Foundation, the Tribal MAT Learning Community will establish a vibrant community of Tribal and Urban Indian MAT and stimulant use disorder treatment providers that integrate treatment best practices with cultural best practices to develop locally meaningful and sustainable community response to substance use disorder.
+KAI is leading the implementation of the Native MAT Network, a funding and technical assistance opportunity for Tribal and Urban Indian organizations to develop, enhance, and sustain MAT and/or stimulant use disorder services in ways that leverage the local Tribal cultural context and facilitate peer-to-peer learning.
+The Native MAT Network will establish a vibrant community of Tribal and Urban Indian MAT and stimulant use disorder treatment providers that integrate treatment best practices with cultural best practices to develop locally meaningful and sustainable community response to substance use disorder.

-- KAI website and project contact: Aislinn Rioux
+- KAI website and project contact: Dr. Danica Love Brown

-- The Center at Sierra Health Foundation website and project contact: Nora Dunlap
+- The Center at Sierra Health Foundation website and project contact: Amy Lawrence

 - Learning Community Program Overview